Born on the frontlines of medical action

 DNDi founding partners

-DNDi has built a team of approximately 250 employees working across nine offices.
+DNDi has built a team of more than 240 employees working across nine offices.
 DNDi North America, created in 2008 and based in New York City, is a registered 501(c)(3) non-profit that works to strengthen and expand scientific networks, policy and advocacy influence, partner development, communications, and in particular, fundraising efforts to enhance DNDi’s global impact.

 Discover our projects in more detail on our international website at dndi.org.

 COVID-19 Policy Report: Another triumph of science, but defeat for access?

 To date, we have delivered twelve new treatments, saving millions of lives.

 Our goal is to deliver 25 new treatments in our first 25 years.
 You can help us get there.

 We are looking for committed and talented individuals to join us in our efforts to develop safe, effective, and affordable treatments for diseases affecting some of the world’s poorest and most neglected communities.

 Get our latest news, personal stories, research articles, and job opportunities.